-Emergency VAT rate cut on electricity from 24% to 10% until 30 April 2023; public transport reduced to 0% Finland’s government has brought forward a temporary VAT rate cut on domestic electricity in its 2023 Budget.
-This will be from the 24% standard rate to
+Emergency VAT rate cut on electricity from 24% to 10% until 30 April 2023; public transport reduced to 0% Finland’s President has signed a temporary VAT rate cut on domestic electricity in its 2023 Budget.
+This will be from the 24% standard rate to the

 No fines for late payments for non-residents due to pan-EU IT issues on new One Stop-Shop returns The Finnish tax office, Verohallinto, will not be issuing late return notices or imposing penalties for late payments on One Stop-Shop VAT returns between March and September 2022.